 10 Stats that Show the Importance of Sales Content

-Showpad recently surveyed 504 medium- to large-sized businesses across the U.S. and Europe to explore the links between content and customer experience.
+Showpad recently surveyed 504 medium- to large-sized businesses across the U.S. and Europe to explore the links between sales enablement content and customer experience.
 Among many other interesting insights (like this one), we learned that 80 percent of marketers and sales professionals think content can effectively achieve one or more of the following key objectives:

 - Convert potential customers and secure repeat sales.